Abigail Brand

-Abigail Brand (born as Abigail Thanriaguiaxus) is a character appearing in American comic books published by Marvel Comics.
+Abigail Brand (Abigail Thanriaguiaxus) is a character appearing in American comic books published by Marvel Comics.
 Created by writer Joss Whedon and artist John Cassaday, the character first appeared in Astonishing X-Men vol. 3 #3 (September 2004).
-She is the Commander of S.W.O.R.D.
+Abigail Brand belongs to the subspecies of humans called mutants, who are born with superhuman abilities.
+She is the Commander of counterterrorism and intelligence agency S.W.O.R.D.

-The character will be portrayed in live-action by Emilia Clarke in the upcoming Disney+ limited series Secret Invasion (2023), set in the Marvel Cinematic Universe.

 Publication history

-Abigail Brand's first appearance was a cameo in Astonishing X-Men vol. 3 #3 (Sept.
-2004), and she was introduced fully in Astonishing X-Men vol. 3 #6 (Dec.
-2004).
-She was created by writer Joss Whedon and artist John Cassaday.
+Abigail Brand debuted in Astonishing X-Men vol. 3 #3 (September 2004), created by writer Joss Whedon and artist John Cassaday.
+She appeared in the 2020 Empyre: Avengers Aftermath series.
+She appeared in the 2022 X-Men Red series, by writer Al Ewing and artist Stefano Caselli.

 Fictional character biography

 Origin

-Abigail Brand is the commanding officer of S.W.O.R.D., a S.H.I.E.L.D. offshoot that deals with defending the Earth from extraterrestrial threats.
+Abigail Brand is the commanding officer of S.W.O.R.D., an offshoot of S.H.I.E.L.D. that defends the Earth from extraterrestrial threats.
 Almost no details about her personal life have been revealed, but she is known to be 28 years old as of the Skrulls' "Secret Invasion".